 Wonder what to do with an old map?
 Here’s a free map bag pattern plus a handful of other really cool & artsy map art projects for you.
 Go get that box full of old maps for past road trips from your spare bedroom and get crafty!
 Great way to bring back lovely travel memories.

-1. Use this Free Map Bag Pattern for a Cool Messenger Bag
+Free Map Bag Pattern for a Cool Messenger Bag

 Credit image: Sonya Style, whose blog is offline now.